nameless-and-blameless/TAG/reports/TAGDEF.md

 ## Conclusion: TAG as a Genocide

 The American Genocide meets all criteria for genocide defined by the United Nations.
-Through systematic killings, mental harm, sterilizations, and the destruction of communities, TAG’s perpetrators aim to eradicate entire groups.
+Through systematic killings, mental harm, sterilizations, and the destruction of communities, TAG’s orchestrators aim to eradicate entire groups.
 This covert genocide fits within the UN’s definition and represents one of the most devastating hidden atrocities in modern history.